 The undergraduate aerospace engineering, biomedical engineering, chemical engineering, civil engineering, computer engineering, electrical engineering, mechanical engineering, ocean engineering and software engineering programs are accredited by the Engineering Accreditation Commission of ABET.

-As one of the top electrical engineering schools, we know you expect quality educators.
-Ph.D.
-Professors teach most of the classes at Florida Tech, and offer personalized attention and regular availability for student advising.
+PhD-level professors teach most of the classes at Florida Tech, and offer personalized attention and regular availability for student advising.
 Our faculty is diverse, with specialties in a variety of areas and research interests that span the field.
-They are all active in teaching, involved in professional organizations and research, and some are recipients of Florida Tech teaching and research awards.
+They are all active in teaching, involved in professional organizations, and some are recipients of Florida Tech teaching and research awards.
 The department’s faculty includes an IEEE Fellow, an IEEE Life Fellow, a recipient of the Presidential Early Career Award for Scientists and Engineers, and a member of the editorial board of the Journal of Signal and Imaging Systems Engineering.

 Many companies offer electrical engineering internships for Florida Tech students so they can graduate with work experience and on-the-job training.
 Some of these nationally and internationally known companies include: